AmirHoseinOmidi/ssd_mobilenet_v2/README.md

 ‍‍‍‍‍‍‍
 🎥 Demo Video:

-Watch it in action: YouTube Demo
+Watch it in action: (https://youtu.be/bPFM69b0MGg)

 📊 Output Example
 When you quit, you'll see a summary in the terminal: